OrdnanceSurvey/openspace-ios-sdk/README.md

 ### Converting Apple Mapkit

-The ordnancesurvey-ios-sdk is intended to provide a "drop-in" replacement for MapKit and has a similar API enabling existing Mapkit based project to be converted to use Ordnance Survey mapping instead.
+The openspace-ios-sdk is intended to provide a "drop-in" replacement for MapKit and has a similar API enabling existing Mapkit based project to be converted to use Ordnance Survey mapping instead.

 Many applications can be converted by simply changing the "MK" prefix to "OS" or by renaming symbols with the preprocessor: